cal-poly-slo-cs-tutoring/Website/README.md

 content.

 ## Deployments
-Deployments are done via [DeployHQ](https://cal-poly-csse-tutoring-center.deployhq.com/) and are automatically triggered when you push to `master`.
+Deployments are done via [DeployHQ](https://cal-poly-csse-tutoring-center.deployhq.com/) and are automatically triggered when you push to `mainline`.
 Keep in mind we're limited to 10 per day, and see the Google Drive folder in the Slack for more information.